 We have described a three-dimensional array of high-sensitivity broadband seismometers in the Homestake mine, SD, spanning roughly a cubic mile underground.
 We have also shown preliminary results of analyses of data acquired by this array.
 The data are characterized by exceptionally low seismic noise levels that are also very stable over a year-long time scale.
-The data also contain high signal-to-noise records of hundreds of transient signals due to local or regional mining blasts, due to teleseismic events, and due to active excitation experiments performed at the surface and underground.
+The data also contain high signal-to-noise records of hundreds of transient signals due to local or regional mining blasts, due to teleseismic events, and due to active excitation experiments performed at the surface and underground that will be described in a separate publication.
 A preliminary look at these transient events reveals rich structure in terms of depth dependence of different wave components, and in terms of interaction of waves with the surface.